mscarey/legislice/docs/guides/downloading.rst

 Exploring the structure of a legislative code
 ------------------------------------------------

-When you query the API for a provision at a path with less than four parts (e.g., when you query for an entire Title of the United States Code), the response doesn’t include the full text of the provision’s children.
+When we query the API for a provision at a path with less than four parts (e.g., when we query for an entire Title of the United States Code), the response doesn’t include the full text of the provision’s children.
 Instead, it only contains URLs that link to the child nodes.
-This might help you automate the process of navigating the API and discovering the provisions you want.
+This might help to automate the process of navigating the API and discovering the provisions we want.
 Here’s an example that discovers the URLs for the articles of the US Constitution.

     >>> articles = client.read(query="/us/const/article")